oduerr/dl-playground/python/FaceCaffe/readme.md

-# Experimenting with Caffe
+# Experimenting with Caffe (a shor tutorial from images to classifiers)
-A short tutorial how to create a classifier from images.
+A short tutorial how to create a classifier from png-images.
 In this example we used faces, but of course the general workflow stays the same.

 ## Creating the images (prerequisite)
 Normaly you would already have images, so you could spare this step.
 But in this repository there images are stored in a single file, so in the first step we create the directories and create the pngs.